echo-lab/assets/Assets/Writing/AcademicWriting.md

 # Be repeative.

-## 3 rules on what tow rite in writing.
+## 3 rules on what to write in writing.

 - Say what you are going to say.
 (Have a topic sentence in fron in every level e.g. paragraph, subsection, section, paper)
 - Say it.
 (Support the topic sentence)